Haleyo/TCPLoadBalancer/DESIGN.md

 Backend servers will also be Dockerized and will be very minimal in functionality, simply listening on a port and responding with a message, including the name or number ID of the server so that users can easily identify which server they are connected to, (e.g., a 200 status code with the message "Hello world from server 4" for a successful connection).
 The backend servers similarly will be started with a command line argument specifying the port they are listening on, e.g., docker run -p 8081:8081 backendserver.
 It may be necessary for the user running the application to start (docker run) all of the backend servers before starting the load balancer.

 The library code will have a few simple functions.
-The parameters supplied in parenthesis are not exaustive. auth(certificate): This function will authenticate the client using MTLS.
+The parameters supplied in parenthesis are not exaustive.

+auth(certificate): This function will authenticate the client using mTLS.

 main or initialize: This function will initialize the load balancer with the configuration hardcoded in a struct.